blro-ep/ITCNE23-SEM-I/aws-iac/howtodeploy.md

 ## 02 Prerequisite

-### IAM CloudFormation user (best Pracitce)
+### IAM CloudFormation User

 Setting up an IAM user for CloudFormation is best Practice to improve security, access control and accountability for your AWS resources.

-> It is a part of AWS Well Architect Framwork for using CloudFormation and allows you to track and audit actions performed, while allowing you to fine-grained access control based on roles, groups and policy.
+> It is a part of AWS Well Architect Framework for using CloudFormation and allows you to track and audit actions performed, while allowing you to fine-grained access control based on roles, groups and policy.

 1. We’ll start by creating a iam user